-House Votes to Create Democratic-Led Committee Probe of U.S. Capitol Attack | Hamodia.com
+House Votes to Create Democratic-led Committee Probe of U.S. Capitol Attack | Hamodia.com

 Kinzinger, who with Cheney was among a handful of the Republicans who voted earlier this year to impeach Trump for inciting the riot, said he was open to serving on the panel.

 “It’s not my favorite option, but the point is, we can’t keep pretending like Jan.
-6 didn’t happen,” he told Chicago Fox32 on Wednesday.
+6 didn’t happen,” he told Chicago television station Fox32 Wednesday.
 “We just need answers.
 We need to know whether members of Congress, members of the administration, that were involved in coordinating this.”

 Cheney said she would have preferred an outside commission whose members would have been evenly divided between the political parties.
 Such a plan passed the House earlier this year with the support of 35 Republicans, but Senate Republicans blocked it.